vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 What are the

-* Different domain/ subdomains present? ( like example.com -- domain; ftp.example.com -- subdomain )
+* Different domain/ subdomains present? (like example.com -- domain; ftp.example.com -- subdomain)
-* Different IP Address/ Network ranges / ASN Number assigned ?
+* Different IP Address/ Network ranges/ ASN Number assigned?
-* Different Services/ Ports running on those IP Addresses ?
+* Different Services/ Ports running on those IP Addresses?
 * Email addresses or People working in the organization?
-* What are the different Operating Systems/ Software used ?
+* What are the different Operating Systems/ Software used?
 * Any breaches which happened in the organization?

 Possibly, we would be able to compromise a user credential or vulnerable service running and get inside the internal network of the organization.